 In Orange Co., California, prenuptial agreements can provide a great deal of guidance when it comes to property division and spousal support if you and your spouse ever divorce.
 Prenuptial agreements are a good roadmap in case of divorce, and can make the divorce process faster, smoother, and far less expensive – a process and outcome that most people would like to experience during divorce anyway.

 However, for some, a prenuptial agreement can start the marriage off on the wrong foot.
-Here at The Law Offices of Saylin & Swisher, serving all of Orange County, CA, our attorneys can meet with you, help you evaluate your options, draft an agreement to share with your fiancé, and help you review your fiance’s proposed prenuptial agreement to see if it is viable and the right fit for you and your marriage.
+Here at The Law Offices of Saylin & Swisher, our attorneys can meet with you, help you evaluate your options, draft an agreement to share with your fiancé, and help you review your fiance’s proposed prenuptial agreement to see if it is viable and the right fit for you and your marriage.

 You Have Options In a Prenuptial Agreement